Jerryaa98/Computer_Graphics_course_winter_2022/Assignment1Report/Assignment1Report-part3.md

 #### Rotations

+here we can see the difference between camera rotaions in local form and in world form.

 ![N|Solid](part3Pics/CamRotationsLocalVsWorld.gif)

 ### Resizing windows

 the user can now change and resize the meshviewer window with the model staying in the relative position as it was, for example if the model was in the center it will still be in the center relative to the new window size.

-we did that by calling the render function again witht the new dimensions.
+we did that by calling the render function again with the new dimensions.

 ![N|Solid](part3Pics/screenResizee.gif)

 ### Axis Drawings and Relative Transforms

-We can now draw the world and model Axes in the meshview and display them on the screen so it is easier for us to understand the transform, in the gif below we see transformations and how they are relative on different axes for the model and the world.
+We can now draw the world and model Axes in the meshview and display them on the screen so it is easier for us to understand the transform, in the gif below we see transformations and how they appear reatively between the different axes for the model and the world.

 ![N|Solid](part3Pics/axisRot.gif)

-here we clearly see hpw the transforms are done relative to the axes as well
+here we clearly see how the transforms are done relative to the axes as well

 ![N|Solid](part3Pics/axisTransforms2.gif)

 ### Non-Commuting Transformations

-let's show 2 different transformations and see that they are not commutative, first we'll apply local translate then world rotation, and then we'll apply world translation and local rotation.
+let's show 2 different transformations and see that they are not commutative, first we'll apply local translate then world rotation, and then we'll apply world translation then local rotation.

 #### Local Translate And World Rotation